Holocaust Survivor Services

 Cafe by the Bay Gatherings for Survivors

-Cafe by the Bay offers Holocaust survivors weekly gatherings to discuss issues of concern and gain strength and support from one another.
-Participants also get together for social, cultural, and educational activities, such as concerts, lectures, and other live presentations.
+Cafe by the Bay offers Holocaust survivors social gatherings to get together and gain strength and support from one another.
+Activities include musical performances, cultural and educational activities, lectures, and more.

 Cafe by the Bay welcomes volunteers for serving refreshments, greeting and connecting with guests, and clean up.
 Find out more about this volunteer opportunity.